 How JHA’s Prison Monitoring Works

-As Illinois’ only non-partisan prison watchdog, JHA is committed to two vitally interconnected goals: advocating for safe, humane, and cost-effective prison reform and also providing our readers—who include the general public, lawmakers, journalists, correction officials, and inmates and their loved ones—with the most accurate picture possible of the facilities we monitor.
+Through our prison monitoring, JHA is committed to two vitally interconnected goals: advocating for safe, humane, and cost-effective prison reform and also providing the most accurate picture possible of the facilities we monitor.

-For more than 115 years, JHA has served as Illinois' independent prison watchdog.
-Our work is rooted in our history and mission, which is not to advocate for any one’s particular point of view, but rather to use everything we learn about Illinois’ prisons to drive reform that benefits everyone impacted by the justice system.
-Our reports include prisoners’ perspectives—as well as staff and administration’s perspectives—because we think that along with other information we gather through our monitoring process they give our readers invaluable and otherwise inaccessible information about prisons and the experiences of people who live and work in them.
+Our reports include prisoners’ perspectives—as well as staff and administration’s perspectives—because we believe that along with other information we gather through our monitoring process they give our readers invaluable and otherwise inaccessible information about prisons and the experiences of people who live and work in them.
 This is consistent with best practices and international human rights guidance on prison monitoring, which all emphasize that “talking with persons deprived of their liberty forms the basis of the process of documenting the conditions of detention.”
 (See Monitoring Places of Detention: A Practical Guide, pg.
 80, emphasis in the original)

-To be clear: while JHA believes that interviews with inmates are an essential part of our monitoring process, we never take individual statements at face value.
+To be clear: While JHA believes that interviews with inmates are an essential part of our monitoring process, we never take individual statements at face value.
 The problem is not simply that prisoners, staff, or administration may not want to tell an outside observer like JHA what is really happening.
 More fundamentally, few if any people possess a complete, accurate, and unbiased account of all the things that happen in prison.
-We address the limitations of anecdotal information by never publishing individual claims that also do not represent clear trends we observe through our monitoring and communications efforts.
+We note the limitations of anecdotal information and do not publish individual claims that do not represent clear trends we observe through our monitoring and communications efforts or that we can not confirm the accuracy of.
 On a given prison visit, JHA interviews between 80-100 inmates.
-Our Prison Response Organizer also corresponds with inmates and their loved ones every year through more than 3,000 letters, phone calls, and emails.
-In these communications, JHA responds to requests for assistance, and we also record them in our database, which allows us to track particular issues by facility.
-Through these efforts, JHA is able to identify common issues and problems.
-For instance, if we visit a facility, and the majority of inmates we interview talk about problems using the prison system’s grievance system, or if many inmates have good things to say about a particular program or the way they are treated by staff, we think that is noteworthy and should be included in our monitoring report.
+Our Prison Response Unit also corresponds with inmates and their loved ones every year through more than 6,000 letters, phone calls, and emails—which are coded and tracked in our database.
 Research demonstrates this kind of information is vital to the operations of Illinois’ prison system, as attitudes shape the culture of correctional facilities and can have wider implications for security.
 Including these perspectives in our reports provides IDOC with an important opportunity to respond and educate inmates about its policies and procedures, while it also shows inmates and their loved ones that JHA uses what we learn from them in our advocacy.